opentok/opentok-node/README.md

 ## How to use

-### API-key and secret
+### API key and API secret

-Request your api-key and secret at <http://www.tokbox.com/opentok/tools/js/apikey>.
-You can use the staging environment for testing.
-The gem uses this staging environment by default.
+Request your API key and API secret at <http://www.tokbox.com/opentok/api/tools/js/apikey>.
+You can use the staging environment for development.
+This package uses this staging environment by default.

 ### OpenTokSDK

 In order to use any of the server side functions, you must first create an `OpenTokSDK` object with your developer credentials.
-You must pass in your *Key* and *Secret*.
-If your app is in production, you must also pass in a object containing `API_URL` property
+You must pass in your *API key* and *API secret*.
+If your app is in production, you must also pass in a object containing the `API_URL` property.
-For more information about production apps, check out <http://www.tokbox.com/opentok/api/tools/js/launch>
+For more information about production apps, check out <http://www.tokbox.com/opentok/api/tools/documentation/overview/production.html#launching>.

 Example: ( Staging )
 <pre>
-key = ''    # Replace with your key
+var key = '';    // Replace with your API key
-secret = ''  # Replace with your secret
+var secret = '';  // Replace with your API secret
-opentok = new OpenTok.OpenTokSDK(key, secret)
+var opentok = new OpenTok.OpenTokSDK(key, secret);
 </pre>

 Example: ( Production )
 <pre>
-opentok = new OpenTok.OpenTokSDK(key, secret, {API_URL:'https://api.opentok.com/hl'})
+var opentok = new OpenTok.OpenTokSDK(key, secret, {API_URL:'https://api.opentok.com/hl'});
 </pre>

 ### Creating Sessions
-Use your `OpenTokSDK` object to create `session_id`
+Use your `OpenTokSDK` object to create a `session_id`.
+See <http://www.tokbox.com/opentok/api/tools/documentation/api/server_side_libraries.html#create_session> for more details.
 `create_session` takes 2-3 parameters:
-> location (string) -  give Opentok a hint on where you are running your application
+> location [string] -  give Opentok a hint on where you are running your application by specifiying an IP (e.g. '127.0.0.1')
-> properties (object) - OPTIONAL.
+> properties [object] - OPTIONAL.
 Set peer to peer as `enabled` or `disabled`
-> callback (sessionId) - This is a function that handles the server response after session has been created
+> callback [fn(sessionId)] - This is a function that handles the server response after session has been created.
+The result sessionId is a string.

-Example: P2P disabled by default
+Example: P2P disabled (default)
 <pre>
-location = 'localhost'
+var location = '127.0.0.1'; // use an IP or 'localhost' var sessionId = '';
-sessionId = ''
 opentok.create_session(location, function(result){
   sessionId = result;
 });